-The complete course comprises a total of eight units over twenty four non-consecutive training days of training.
-Units are typically taught in clusters of two units per training period.
+The complete course comprises a total of eight units over thirty two non-consecutive training days of training.
+Units are taught either as individual units or in clusters of two units per training period.

 In addition to attending the live training days students are required to complete the set readings and written work.
 There is also a weekly live webinar that students from any of the Grad Cert NLP programs can attend and online videos.

 Units 1 to 4 – Learn proven models of excellence